 On product families other than Xerox Nuvera® and DT HLC printers, the FTP services on the FreeFlow® Print Server platform can be disabled/enabled from a custom Security Profile assigned as the 'Current' Profile.
 To disable or enable ftp open the 'Properties' window for the custom Security Profile and update this feature from the 'Services' tab.
 This will not affect the Anonymous ftp service on the FreeFlow® Print Server platform.
-To disable or enable Anonymous ftp open the 'Properties' window for the custom Security Profile and update this feature from the 'System' tab.
+To disable or enable Anonymous ftp open the 'Properties' window for the custom Security Profile and update this feature from the custom Security Profile and update the freeFlow® Print Server platform.
+To disable or enable ftp open the 'Properties' window for the custom Security Profile and update this feature from the 'System' tab.